-When I first got this beautiful YogiWheel from the generous folks at Evolve Fit Wear, I was absolutely thrilled.
-For months I had been crushing on yoga wheels and the amazing things that people were able to do with them from training themselves to press up to Handstand to some amazingly balance tricks.
+When I first got this beautiful YogiWheel from the generous folks at Evolve Fit Wear, I was thrilled.
+For months I had been crushing on the yoga wheel trend and the amazing things that people were able to do with them from training themselves to press up to Handstand to some amazing balance tricks.
 I couldn’t wait to try it out for myself.
 There was only one problem: I was 8 weeks pregnant at the time.

 The first trimester of pregnancy just isn’t the time to put yourself at risk of falling, so I knew my Handstand press exercises were going to have to wait.
 (I won’t lie, some of those exercises are a teensy bit daunting and scary to me anyway.)
 But that didn’t mean I was going to put my new wheel to the side and let it get dusty.
 No way!
 I just knew I would have to be a little creative.